 Make sure to run the following command to generate the hash for your certificates: opt/quan-tum/openssl/bin/c_rehash /usr/cvfs/config/ssl.
 Restart TSM to allow the system parameter changes to take effect.

 Specifies an authentication endpoint which overrides the default endpoint for the public or Gov-Cloud STS server.
 This option is valid only with the STS_PUBLIC and STS_GOVCLOUD authentication types.
-If the endpoint is newly supported by Amazon, support within the Quantum storage system can be enabled by adding this endpoint along with its region name to the AWS regions configuration file (/usr/cvfs/config/awsregions.json).

 -O storageclass